Contingent Payment Mechanisms for Resource Utilization: Introduction

+What is common to these problems is the presence of uncertainty, self-interest and down-stream utilization decisions on the part of participants, together with the broader interest of a group (a department, the corporation, or the citizens of a city) that a resource be used and not wasted: utilization often has positive externalities beyond the immediate agents, e.g. there will be less air pollution when electrical cars are charged and used; the planner might also be interested only in the utilization of the resources, e.g. the firm benefiting from potentially attracting and hiring more students if more showed up for the site visit.

+We formalize the desire for utilization by introducing an additional welfare gain of $\socialV \geq 0$ when a resource is used by the assigned agent, and adopt the design objective of maximizing expected total welfare.
+The societal value $\socialV$ models either the positive externality on the society from utilization, or the weight assigned to the planner while trading-off agents' vs. planner's welfare.
+In the special case where $\socialV = \infty$, the goal becomes one of optimizing for the planner and maximizing utilization--- the probability that the resource is used.

+Despite appearing important to practice and simple to state, this problem does not appear to have been formally defined or studied in the literature.
+Collecting bids and running a second-price (SP) auction need not assign a resource to a reliable agent (the agent with the highest expected value for the option of using a resource need not be the one most likely to use the resource).
+Moreover, the SP auction does not charge payments contingent on whether or not the resource is used, and because of this misses the opportunity to ``shape'' incentives to use a resource once it has been assigned.
+A penalty of \$15 for not using a resource changes the calculus for an assigned agent: now a rational agent will choose to use the resource as long as her realized value is greater than -\$15.

-Payments that are contingent on utilization decisions have been used in practice to disincentivize no-shows: hospitals charge patients penalties that are not covered by insurance for missing appointments; organizers of conferences reimburse students their registration fee if they attend talks; and fancy restaurants charge a fee if guests who reserved don't show up.
-But we are not aware of any formal analysis of such {\em ad hoc} mechanisms, or a design approach that takes into account the penalty that an individual participant would be willing to face.
+Beyond our opening examples, penalties for not using a resource are used by some hospitals in charging patients for missing an appointment, \footnote{\url{https://huhs.harvard.edu/sites/default/files/HDS\%20New\%20Patient\%20Welcome\%20Letter.pdf}, visited May 10th, 2018.} by organizers of some conferences that charge a deposit which is returned only to students that actually attended talks, \footnote{\url{https://risingstarsasia2018.ust.hk/guidelines.php}, visited May 10th, 2018.} and by some restaurants who charge a fee if guests reserve but do not show up. \footnote{\url{https://www.theguardian.com/lifeandstyle/2018/feb/25/restaurants-turn-up-heat-on-no-show-diners}, visited May 10th, 2018.} These approaches can be viewed as simple, first-come first-served schemes, and where it is not clear how the penalty should be set: a penalty that is too small is not effective, whereas a penalty that is too big will drive away participation in the scheme.
+We are not aware of any formal analysis of these kinds of mechanisms, or a design approach that takes into account the maximum penalty that an individual participant would be willing to face, which in fact is a very good signal for her reliability.
 This is the main conceptual contribution of our paper.
-Rather, existing approaches can be viewed as simple, first-come first-served schemes, and where it is not clear how the penalty should be set: a penalty that is too small is not effective, whereas a penalty that is too big will drives away participation in the scheme.
-Perfect utilization could of course be achieved through always charging the assigned agent a very large penalty for no-show, or paying a very large bonus for using a resource, but this would drive away participants or run into a deficit.